hamaluik/FeatherRock/README.md

 ## Story

-Ages ago, under a long-forgotten mountain, there lived an ancient race of Dwarves whose name has been lost to time.
+Ages and ages ago, under a long-forgotten mountain there lived an ancient race of Dwarves who were forever at war with the surrounding goblin tribes.

-These ancient creatures plundered the earth to become wealthy and powerful beyond all measure.

-With their accrued power, the dwarves founded a lineage of magical shamans lasting a thousand generations, each more powerful than the last.

-The shamans wielded their terrifying magical constructs on the battlefield to wreak destruction on their enemies, ensuring the dwarves' legacy.

-That is, until Todd.

-*clang* *clang* *clang*

-FEATHER

-*clang* *clang* *clang*

-ROCK

-*clang* *clang* *clang*

-FEATHERROCK!

-This is that story.
+Each year, the dwarves held a competition to showcase their finest battlefield inventions.

+The inventors of the mightiest and terriblest of weapons to use against the goblins were richly rewarded with gold, gems, and titles.

+Their names would live on forever.

 ## Mechanics